 The members of the remuneration committee should meet at least once a year.
-During the year from 1 January 2021 to 31 December 2021, the remuneration committee held four meetings, at which the Group's overall remuneration practices and scale and other remuneration-related matters in respect of the Directors and senior management were discussed and reviewed.
-Individual attendance of each committee member at the meetings during the year ended 31 December 2021 are as follows:
+During the year from 1 January 2022 to 31 December 2022, the remuneration committee held one meeting, at which the Group's overall remuneration practices and scale and other remuneration-related matters in respect of the Directors and senior management were discussed and reviewed.
+Individual attendance of each committee member at the meetings during the year ended 31 December 2022 are as follows:

-The remuneration committee has adopted the model whereby the remuneration committee makes recommendation to the Board on the remuneration packages of executive Directors and senior management and to make recommendation to the Board on the remuneration of non-executive Directors and INEDs.
+The remuneration committee has adopted the model whereby the remuneration committee makes recommendation to the Board on the remuneration packages of executive Directors and senior management and to make recommendation to the Board on the remuneration of the independent non-executive Directors.